sarahgarcin/pj-machine/content/interview_with_etherbox/04/data.md

 **Q: Since we are talking about reading and writing ... have you read Matthew Fuller's "Interview with a photocopier"?**
  A: No. Can you share the url with in me?

-**Q: The file is already on your server, but here it is again just in case: https://<span class="change-font">data</span>cide-magazine.com/interview-with-a-photocopier/**
+**Q: The file is already on your server, but here it is again just in case: https://datacide-magazine.com/interview-with-a-photocopier/** (Proximus NV → TATA COMMUNICATIONS (AMERICA) INC → Hetzner Online GmbH)
  A: Great.
 I'll speed read it later.

 **Q: What about archives?
 Do your files remain local?**
  A: Every 5 minutes, the contents of the pads gets written to files that then are version controlled with a tool called git and "pushed" to a so called repository hosted by the hosting organisation.
-To me publishing is all about promiscuous pipelines: having tools and infrastructure that work at different speeds and granularities, and which operate in both private and public <span class="change-font">network</span>s.
+To me publishing is all about promiscuous pipelines: having tools and infrastructure that work at different speeds and granularities, and which operate in both private and public networks.

-**Q: Are you <span class="change-font">data</span> hungry?**
+**Q: Are you data hungry?**
  A: Not particularly.
 Unlike The Cloud, I like cooking metaphors.
-They allow me to insist that all <span class="change-font">data</span> is cooked in some way.
-Raw <span class="change-font">data</span> in this sense is a myth.
+They allow me to insist that all data is cooked in some way.
+Raw data in this sense is a myth.
 It's in keeping with the work of Constant, who use cooking metaphors and prefer the kitchen to the restaurant where choices are limited to what's on the menu.
 There are particular styles of cooking and I represent one of those styles.

 **Q: You seem to change from time to time.
 What will happen after this?**
  A: The time aspect is underacknowledged aspect of my work.
-I exist in time and even believe I produce time, <span class="change-font">machine</span> time that adds to the complexity of what constitutes the present.
+I exist in time and even believe I produce time, machine time that adds to the complexity of what constitutes the present.
 Versioning is one aspect of this but there are deep layers of time - microtemporalities even - that unfold in all my operations.
-On a more pragmatic level, you can check for updates on gitlab http://gitlab.constantvzw.org/aa/etherbox.
+On a more pragmatic level, you can check for updates on gitlab http://gitlab.constantvzw.org/aa/etherbox. ( Proximus NV → OVH SAS )

 ----

-blockSize: 11
+blockSize: 12

 ----